 First and foremost, when working with air suspension, safety is key.
 Make sure you are wearing eye protection.
-It is equally important that you make sure those around you are aware of the type of suspension system you are fixing.
+It is equally as important that you make sure those around you are aware of the type of suspension system you are fixing.
 Not only can this keep anyone from getting hurt, there is a side benefit.
-Once they are aware of the job, your team may be able to warn you if they catch something out of place in the shop or on the car that you don’t see.
+Once they are alerted of the job, your team may be able to warn you if they catch something out of place that you don’t see.
 For best safety, always be aware of what you are doing and what the technician next to you is doing as well.

 Next, try to make it a point to do what I call the “smart” checks.
-These include the simplest checks that people often overlook; those that could have saved large amounts of time had you done them first; those checks that, when they are revealed as the problem after an hour of diagnostic time, get you thinking to yourself, “Wow, I am a dummy!
+These include the simplest checks that people often overlook; those that could have saved large sums of time instead of chasing your own tail; those checks that, when they are revealed as the problem after an hour of diagnostic time, get you thinking to yourself, “Wow, I am a dummy!
 How do I justify spending this long on a customer’s car when all it was...”
 Like I said, the “smart” checks.

 On this model, the first “smart” check is the on/off switch.
 Is the air suspension even turned on?
 Next of the “smart” checks: Is the door ajar?
 Many “smart” checks I find, especially if I am not familiar with a model vehicle, are in the service information.
 They are almost always in bold print at the heading and outlined in yellow, so you can't miss them.

 The service information for this one says when a door is ajar, the suspension will go inoperative.
-Last and always on the “smart” checks are the technical service bulletins (TSBs).
+Last and always on the “smart” checks are the technical service bulletins (TSB's).
 Are there any TSBs on the vehicle?
 In this vehicle’s case, no there are not.
-Still, this opens up a good opportunity for preventive maintenance.
+Still, this opens up a good opportunity for preventive maintenance opportunities.

 Scan the modules

-The next step in a diagnosis like this one is your scan tool.
+The next step in a diagnosis like this one would be your scan tool.
 In the case of the Ford Expedition, I like using the Autel MaxiDAS DS708, although any scan tool with factory level software should suffice.